 - Description of the Coordination Unit

 The Tree Seed Technology Coordination Unit of the Ethiopian Environment and Forest Research Institute is mandated to procure quality tree seeds, develop referral tree seed sources and generate technologies and scientific information that can be applied to improve the seed system of the country.
 The coordination has two divisions.
 The Tree Seed Procurement and Tree Seed Source Management The former division is mainly responsible for collecting quality seeds from identified and managed seed sources and distributing tested seeds to intended users in different agroclimatic zones.
-The Tree Seed source management division is responsible to generate technologies and scientific information that can be used for quality seed supply of the country.
-It provides training and advisory service to the emerging actors such as regional seed centers, private seed enterprises and informal seed suppliers that are involved in seed production.
+The Tree Seed source management division is responsible to generate technologies and scientific information that can be used for quality seed supply in the country.
+It provides training and advisory services to emerging actors such as regional seed centers, private seed enterprises, and informal seed suppliers that are involved in seed production.

 - Areas of focus